cryogenian/slamdata/README.md

 **Issues for this project are kindly hosted by [Atlassian JIRA](https://slamdata.atlassian.net).
 Signup is open to anyone, so if you want to contribute, have bugs to report or features to suggest, [sign up for a JIRA account](https://slamdata.atlassian.net).**

-# slamdata
+# SlamData

-The web-based front-end for SlamData.
+Web-based visual analytics for NoSQL data, powered by Quasar.

 ## Pre-built releases